cocode/TrekBASIC/documentation/known_issues.md

 ## Bugs in the BASIC program (superstartrek.bas):

-# Infinite Recursion on Error (most important=)
+# Infinitely Nested FOR loops
 Fixed.
 SuperStarTrek jumps out of loops and then restarts them.
 A naive implementation assumes you won't do that and is "correct" behavior.
-For now, if the loop we are entering is on the top of the "for stack", we erase the top entry and add a new one.
-This wouldn't fix doing this with "fori;forj", recursively 1000 times, for that, we'd need to look farther down the stack.
-But should be quite doable.
+For now, if the loop we are entering uses the same loop index variable as the one on the top of the "for stack", we erase the top entry and add a new one.
+This wouldn't fix doing this with stacking nested loops, like "fori;forj", recursively 1000 times, for that, we'd need to look farther down the stack.
+But that should be quite doable.

+### Exponentiation.
+Exponentiation is currently left associative, as opposed to the more standard right association.
+We do this because older dialects of basic had it that way, and we are currently emulating older versions.
+This could be handled as a dialog option in basic_dialect.py